Securities and Futures Commission: HKSI Licensing Examination

 The Licensing Examination for Securities and Futures Intermediaries (LE), a practical and market-focused examination, was developed with the assistance of regulators, academics and practitioners drawn from across the financial services industry.
-Its delegated by the SFC and conducted by the Hong Kong Securities Institute.
+Its delegated by the SFC and conducted by the Hong Kong Securities and Investment Institute.

 Criticisms

 The Hong Kong Securities and Investment Institute faces a lot of criticisms since the test were not checked or validated independently before implemented to the examinations.
 In addition to that, no formal appeal procedures or practices are in place to check and balances the legitimacy of such examinations.
 Discrepancies between different languages are commonplace with these examinations.

 Candidates should be aware that neither SFC nor the Hong Kong Securities and Investment Institute (HKSI) endorses any study notes or practice questions.

+Cryptocurrencies

+Criticized for its response to JPEX, the SFC in September 2023 said that it would not publish a list of businesses applying for cryptocurrency licenses; a week later, the SFC backtracked and said it would publish it.